10 Year Infrastructure Plan 2018 - Annual Review

-In the short term the Infrastructure Plan will help industry, with its own planning and workforce management, and inform decision-making across all levels of government.
+The reviewed Plan aims to help industry with its own planning and workforce management, and inform decision-making across all levels of government.
 Over the longer term, the Infrastructure Plan sets direction for planning and delivering infrastructure in the Northern Territory.

-All statistics referred to in the Infrastructure Plan are based on 2015–16 unless otherwise stated.
+All statistics referred to in the Plan are based on 2016-17 unless otherwise stated.

 - Interactive Plan

 The Plan details planned projects for the first two years (2018–19 and 2019–20) with proposed infrastructure projects identified in the medium and longer term.